U.N. sees Syria progress timely for migrant crisis

 Speaking on Malta on the sidelines of a summit on migration between European and African leaders, he cautioned against over-optimism about recent discussions of renewed peace moves involving Russia and the United States as well as regional powers Saudi Arabia, Iran and Turkey.

 "It's going to be a feature on the international agenda for some time to come," he said.
-"The question is, is it going to be a problem-oriented narrative or is there going to be a challenge and a potential that we recognise in this.
-We probably have to recognise both but it's important we recognise the potential."
+"The question is, is it going to be a problem-oriented narrative or is there going to be a challenge and a potential that we recognize in this.
+We probably have to recognize both but it's important we recognize the potential."

 Countries faced problems for health and education systems, employment and social strains from immigration, he acknowledged, while urging governments to avoid the temptation to fund emergency help for refugees by cutting long-term development aid that can ease some of the causes of migration.